wormhole-foundation/wormhole-docs/learn/messaging/core-contracts.md

 - **nonce** - A free integer field that can be used however you like.
 Note that changing the `nonce` will result in a different digest

-A free integer field that can be used however the developer would like.
-Note that a different `nonce` will result in a different digest.

 #### Returns